-Selective amnesia is a useful tool for political survival—not least when it comes to remembering the dead.
+Selective amnesia is a useful tool for political survival — not least when it comes to remembering the dead.
 So it is that African National Congress leaders have been falling over themselves in the effusiveness of their praise for Peter Mokaba, following his death last Sunday morning.
 President Thabo Mbeki, for instance, pointedly noted, “the apartheid regime could never bend or bow him”.

 The tricky issues of Mokaba’s recent past

+— such as the contrast between his “dissident” stand on Aids and the facts of his own infection — have been airbrushed away, as have the questions of earlier years.
 The comrades who once muttered, “J’accuse!” have become the politicians who shout, “Pick up his spear!”

 My own contact with Mokaba goes back to United Democratic Front days, the mid-1980s.
 Despite misgivings about his deep-pocket taste in cars and clothes, and the contrast between his “Viva Comrade Mengistu” speeches at youth rallies and his peace and apple-pie message at Institute for Democracy in South Africa (Idasa) functions, I regarded him as a man of considerable intelligence, charisma and courage, and wrote about him accordingly.